 • To record how many visitors are referred to our site from other sites;

-Analytics are persistent cookies that allow us to recognise, count the number of visitors, and provide anonymous data about how our visitors use our websites.
+Analytics cookies are non-essential persistent cookies that allow us to recognise, count the number of visitors, and provide anonymous data about how our visitors use our websites.

 Using analytics cookies helps us improve the way our websites work and navigate, ensuring that users are able to find what they are looking for without difficulty.
 No personally identifiable data is collected about you.

-You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you decline our cookies, we cannot guarantee that your experience will be as fulfilling as it would otherwise be.
+You can choose to accept or decline non-essential cookies when you use our cookie banner.
+You can usually modify your browser setting to decline cookies if you prefer.
 If you accept our cookies and continue to use this website the cookies message will not appear again, unless you clear your cookies.
 If you, or another user of your computer, wish to withdraw your consent at any time, you can do so by altering your browser settings.

 Some cookie applications, which are not essential, such as YouTube that we have on our website can only be viewed if you have accepted the cookies, you will be promoted to accept cookies if you have not already done so and are trying to access applications such as these.